jon-harper/OmniBox/docs/support/base.md

 ### IEC C14 Power Socket

 Power is provided through a standard fused IEC C14 power socket.
-For users with different power inlet needs (or who wish for an integrated power switch), a Base is available with an IEC socket cutout.
+The Basic base is available for users with different power inlet needs (e.g. a power inlet with integrated switch).

 ## Bases